camunda/camunda-docs-manual/content/reference/bpmn20/subprocesses/transaction-subprocess.md

 ```

 {{< note title="Relation to ACID Transactions" class="warning" >}}
 It is important not to confuse the BPMN transaction subprocess with technical (ACID) transactions.
 The BPMN transaction subprocess is not a way to scope technical transactions.
-In order to understand transaction management in Camunda BPM, read the <a href="{{< relref "user-guide/process-engine/transactions-in-processes.md" >}}">Transactions in Processes</a> section of the <a href="{{< relref "user-guide/index.md" >}}">User Guide</a>.
+In order to understand transaction management in Camunda BPM, read the <a href="{{< ref "/user-guide/process-engine/transactions-in-processes.md" >}}">Transactions in Processes</a> section of the <a href="{{< ref "/user-guide/_index.md" >}}">User Guide</a>.
 {{< /note >}}

 A BPMN transaction differs from a technical transaction in the following ways: